coinbump/PhaseJumpPro/README.md

 # PhaseJumpPro
-Some utility classes for making games with Unity
+Utility classes for making games with Unity.

-The code contains common design patterns for games in C#:

 # Documentation

 The documentation very limited right now.
-It is a work in progress here: (Link)[https://coinbump.github.io/PhaseJumpPro/]
+It is a work in progress here: [Link](https://coinbump.github.io/PhaseJumpPro/)

 # Modules

+The code contains common design patterns for games in C#:

 - Behavior Trees
 - Basic objects for building node graphs/simulation graphs (for city builders, sims, etc.)